 In contrast to Jones’s abstraction, Minneapolis-based Teo Nguyen takes a photo-realistic approach to depicting the landscape of the Upper Midwest.
 Nguyen says he is mesmerized by “the beauty that lies between the earth and sky,” and the horizon often dominates his paintings.
 In Untitled 13, distant buildings and trees seem swallowed up by snow-covered fields and the winter sky, strikingly evoking the vast expanses of rural Minnesota.
 Born in Vietnam, Nguyen has lived in Minnesota for a decade, and he remains fascinated by the flat landscape that is so different from his country of birth.
 He believes that his outsider status helps him to appreciate aspects of the land that native Midwesterners might overlook, calling attention to its openness and tranquility.

 Other works on view are examples of international contemporary art, including Take Me Deeper II by Zimbabwean artist Portia Zvavahera and Blue Kffiyeh by Israeli artist Tsibi Geva.
 Alec Soth’s Green Island, Iowa, adds to WAM’s strong historical and contemporary Minnesota artists collection.
 Sam Gilliam‘s Marathon series helps build our holding by African American artists.
-And, of course, Iva Gueorguieva, Zvavahera, and Alexa Horochowski strengthen WAM’s ever-growing collection of works by women artists.
+And, of course, Iva Gueorguieva and Zvavahera strengthen WAM’s ever-growing collection of works by women artists.
 This is not the entire picture of WAM’s collecting goals and strategies, but with all of the works in this exhibition having formally entered our collection during the past three years, State Your Intentions is both a compelling snapshot of and report on the museum’s progress on collecting with intention.

 Diane Mullin, Senior Curator